 Fruits are essential to humans and animals, and humans plant most of them.
 However, each continent has its indigenous fruits.

-These fruits recover quickly from pests and diseases.
-They are also more receptive to drought.
+These fruits recover quickly from pests and diseases and are more receptive to drought.
 Several continents, like Latin America and Asia, also have beautiful indigenous fruits.

-People should learn to protect all indigenous plants because we are losing the diversity of these plants.
-Thus, affecting the nutritional standard of the residents of the continent.
+People should learn to protect all indigenous plants because we are losing their diversity, which is affecting the nutritional standards of the continent’s residents.

 1. Grapes